VerbVerbs

 Bisaya stress is phonemic, meaning the wrong stress can change a word's meaning or make it unrecognisable to native speakers.
 For tago, put the main stress on the uppercase syllable in TA-go.
 Practice by saying it slowly first, then gradually speed up to natural conversational pace.

-tago” in a Sentence — 1 Examples
+tago” in a Sentence — 1 Example

 Itago ang kwarta sa luwas nga lugar.